 Drink Shop Do

 If you’re the type who’d prefer to squeeze some fun crafts and activities into your teatime break, then Drink Shop Do near King's Cross Station is the place for you.
-On top of its menu of 27 delicious tea blends, it offers a number of different classes and workshops ranging from jewellery-making to vintage make-up tutorials.
+On top of its menu of afternoon teas, it offers a number of different classes and workshops ranging from jewellery-making to vintage make-up tutorials.

 Urban Tea Rooms